|This is an unofficial version.

 "investing" includes lending money; (« placement »)

-"judge" means a judge of the Court of Queen's Bench; (« juge »)
+"judge" means a judge of the Court of King's Bench; (« juge »)

 "land" includes messuages, and all other hereditaments, whether corporeal or incorporeal, chattels and other personal property transmissible to heirs, money to be laid out in the purchase of land, and any share of the same hereditaments and properties, or any of them, and any estate of inheritance, or estate for any life or lives, or other estate transmissible to heirs, and any possibility, right or title of entry or action, and any other interest capable of being inherited, whether the same estates, possibilities, rights, titles and interests, or any of them, are in possession, reversion, remainder or contingency; (« bien-fonds »)